immersive-web/webxr-ar-module/explainer.md

 ### Setting up a VRLayer

 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
 In the initial version of the spec only one layer type, `VRWebGLLayer`, is defined and only one layer can be used at a time.
-This is set via the `VRSession.baseLayer` attribute.
+This is set via the `VRSession`'s `baseLayer` attribute.
 Future iterations of the spec will define new types of `VRLayer`s.
 For example: a new layer type would be added to enable use with any new graphics APIs that get added to the browser.
 The ability to use multiple layers at once and have them composited by the UA will likely also be added in a future API revision.

 In order for a WebGL canvas to be used with a `VRWebGLLayer`, its context must be _compatible_ with the `VRDevice`.
 This can mean different things for different environments.
 For example, on a desktop computer this may mean the context must be created against the graphics adapter that the `VRDevice` is physically plugged into.
 On most mobile devices though, that's not a concern and so the context will always be compatible.
 In either case, the WebVR application must take steps to ensure WebGL context compatibility before using it with a `VRWebGLLayer`.